Trump Revoking Security Clearances Shows He Feels Powerless Against Mueller

 Many have warned that Trump’s moves could have a chilling effect, making law enforcement and intelligence officers afraid to contradict him.
 That’s likely true of the rank and file, but so far it’s had the opposite effect on the high-profile critics Trump was targeting.

-As Ed Kilgore pointed out when Trump first made his threats in July, revoking security clearance from someone like Susan Rice won’t hurt her reputation or finances because, “it’s unlikely anyone is giving her classified information, even if she’s still cleared to review it, and it’s equally unlikely that anyone listening to her thinks she is.”
+As Ed Kilgore pointed out when Trump first made his threats in July, revoking security clearance from someone like Susan Rice won’t hurt her reputation or finances because “it’s unlikely anyone is giving her classified information, even if she’s still cleared to review it, and it’s equally unlikely that anyone listening to her thinks she is.”

 Rather than silencing Brennan, Trump gave him an opportunity to amplify his warnings.
 “Mr. Trump’s claims of no collusion are, in a word, hogwash,” he wrote in a Times op-ed published Thursday.

-A bipartisan group of former top intelligence officials – including former CIA directors William Webster, George Tenet, Porter Goss, Michael Hayden, Leon Panetta and David Petraeus – came to Brennan’s defense, releasing a letter saying Trump’s move “has nothing to do with who should and should not hold security clearances — and everything to do with an attempt to stifle free speech.”
+A bipartisan group of former top intelligence officials — including former CIA directors William Webster, George Tenet, Porter Goss, Michael Hayden, Leon Panetta, and David Petraeus — came to Brennan’s defense, releasing a letter saying Trump’s move “has nothing to do with who should and should not hold security clearances — and everything to do with an attempt to stifle free speech.”

-The most dramatic protest came from retired Admiral William McRaven, who oversaw the Navy SEAL raid that killed Osama bin Laden.
+The most dramatic protest came from retired admiral William McRaven, who oversaw the Navy SEAL raid that killed Osama bin Laden.
 In a Post op-ed he called Brennan “a man of unparalleled integrity” and asked Trump to pull his clearance too.
 “I would consider it an honor if you would revoke my security clearance as well, so I can add my name to the list of men and women who have spoken up against your presidency,” McRaven said.

 These protests have had limited impact, since Republican lawmakers are sticking with their plan to ignore or even defend Trump’s abuses of executive power.
-(Senator Susan Collins did offer an incredibly mild objection, calling Trump’s decision “unwise,” and saying, “unless there was some disclosure of classified information of which I’m unaware, I don’t see the grounds for revoking his security clearance.”)
+(Senator Susan Collins did offer an incredibly mild objection, calling Trump’s decision “unwise,” and saying, “Unless there was some disclosure of classified information of which I’m unaware, I don’t see the grounds for revoking his security clearance.”)

 The lack of Republican reaction to his latest overreach probably emboldened Trump a bit, but not enough to unload on Mueller “like a ton of bricks.”
-He spent Thursday frantically tweeting Brennan attacks transcribed from Fox News personalities, not pulling the security clearance of all Obama officials, pardoning Paul Manafort, or terminating the special counsel probe, fining any officials who stood in his way.
+He spent Thursday frantically tweeting Brennan attacks transcribed from Fox News personalities, not pulling the security clearance of all Obama officials, pardoning Paul Manafort, or terminating the special-counsel probe, fining any officials who stood in his way.
 Trump could get there eventually, but for now he’s not sure he could get away with it.